KernelFierce/ShivaTeach/README.md

 *   **Poor User Experience**: Many LMS platforms are clunky and complicated. **Our Solution**: A clean, intuitive, and role-specific UI for every user, ensuring they only see what they need to see to perform their job effectively.

 ### Part 2: The Architectural Pillars
-*   **Scalable Multi-Tenancy**: An `organizations` table/collection will be the root.
-All data will be strictly partitioned, ensuring data security and privacy between different tutoring businesses.
+*   **Scalable Multi-Tenancy**: All data will be partitioned by an `organizationId`.
+A top-level `organizations` collection in Firestore will be the root.
+This ensures strict data security and privacy between different tutoring businesses.
-*   **Unified Identity & Security**: We will leverage a secure authentication provider (like Firebase Auth) for user management, including third-party providers like Google.
-A central `users` or `people` collection will store profile metadata.
-All data access will be governed by strict security rules.
+*   **Unified Identity & Security**: We will leverage **Firebase Authentication** for secure user management, including third-party providers like Google.
+A central `users` collection will store profile metadata, associated with an organization.
+All data access will be governed by strict Firestore Security Rules.
-*   **Real-Time Data Flow**: We will use realtime database subscriptions.
+*   **Real-Time Data Flow**: We will use Firestore's real-time snapshot listeners.
 When an admin updates a class, it will reflect instantly on the teacher's and student's dashboards without a page refresh.
-*   **Integrated File Management**: We will use a secure cloud storage solution (like Firebase Storage) for assignment submissions, integrated with our authentication to ensure secure file access.
+*   **Integrated File Management**: We will use **Firebase Storage** for assignment submissions.
+It integrates seamlessly with Firebase Authentication and its security rules, allowing for secure file access.
+*   **Generative AI**: **Genkit** with Google's Gemini models will power intelligent features, such as smart scheduling and automated summaries.
+*   **Infrastructure**: The entire application is hosted on **Firebase App Hosting**, providing a scalable, serverless foundation that we don't have to manage manually.

 ### Part 3: Deep Dive - User Roles & Workflows